SakhileKhuzwayo222/MasterBudgetTracker/README.md

 ![Repo Views](https://komarev.com/ghpvc/?username=SakhileKhuzwayo222&label=Repo+Views&color=blue)

-## 🧾 What is Master Budget Companion?

-**Master Budget Companion** is a desktop expense tracking application that helps users plan, record, and reflect on their monthly budgets.
+**The Master Budget App** is a desktop expense tracking application that helps users plan, record, and reflect on their monthly budgets.
 Inspired by real-world financial systems and user behavior, it serves as a minimalist, intuitive tool for:

 - Monthly budget planning
 - Daily expense recording